atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/full-outer-join-animated.md

 ---
 title: Full Outer Join - Animated
-meta_title: Full Outer Join - Animated with Gifs
+meta_title: SQL Full Outer Join - Animated with Gifs
 description: Visualize how SQL is joining two tables using a Full Outer JOIN.
 See animated visualizations of the data being FULL OUTER joined in SQL.
 Learn more.
 section: JOINs